-The clinical signs of frostbite may take several days to appear, especially if the affected area is small or non-weight bearing (such as the tip of the tail or ears).
+The clinical signs of frostbite may take several days to appear, especially if the affected area is small or on non-weight bearing areas, such as the tip of the tail or ears.
 Severely frostbitten areas will become necrotic or die.
 As the tissue starts to die, it changes to a dark blue to black color; then, over a period of several days to weeks, it sloughs or falls off.
 During this time, pus may form or the tissue may develop a foul smell, due to secondary bacterial infection.

 How is frostbite diagnosed?

 Diagnosis is usually based on the medical history and physical examination.
 If your dog was exposed for a prolonged time or to extremely cold temperatures, blood and urine tests may be performed to look for damage to internal organs.